josh-ashkinaze/plurals/README.md

     - How agents are instructed to combine information in the structure.
     - It is a special kind of instruction that only kicks in when there are previous responses from an agent's view.
     - Interactions can be adversarial or amicable.
+    - There are two ways to set combination_insturctions.
+      (1) **Using a template**
-    - We offer a list of templates which can be used via keywords.
-As of this writing, we offer default, chain, debate, and voting combination_instructions for ordinary agents in our template in instructions.yaml.
-Then we offer default, voting, rational, and empathetic for our special Moderator agents in our template in instructions.yaml.
-    - Templates are inspired by research on deliberative democracy, spanning first-wave deliberation (valuing reason-giving) and second-wave deliberation (valuing perspectives).
+      We offer a list of templates which can be used via keywords.
+As of this writing, we offer default, chain, debate, and voting combination_instructions templates for ordinary agents.
+We also offer default, voting, rational, and empathetic combination_instructions templates for our special Moderator agents.
+These templates can be found in instructions.yaml. (https://github.com/josh-ashkinaze/plurals/blob/main/plurals/instructions.yaml).
+Templates are inspired by research on deliberative democracy, spanning first-wave deliberation (valuing reason-giving) and second-wave deliberation (valuing perspectives).
+      (2) **Setting your own**
-    - Along with these templates, you can also pass in your own combination_instructions too.
-    - Note that, like persona_template, combination_instructions expects a ${previous_responses} placeholder.
+      You can also pass in your own combination_instructions.
+However, when passing your own instructions in, note that, like persona_template, combination_instructions expects a ${previous_responses} placeholder.
 This will get filled in with the previous responses.

 Examples of the features described above will be demonstrated below in the “Types of Structures” module below.